tferariu/formal-ledger-specifications/src/Ledger/Conway/Specification/Epoch.lagda.md

       sd = aggregate₊ ((stakeCredentialsPerPool ∘ʳ (StakeOf ss ˢ)) ᶠˢ)
 ```

-The function `calculatePoolDelegatedState`{.AgdaFunction} calculates the
+The function `calculatePoolDelegatedState`{.AgdaFunction} calculates the delegated
-delegated stake to SPO{.AgdaFunction}s.
+stake to `SPOs`{.AgdaInductiveConstructor}.
 This function is used both in the
 `EPOCH`{.AgdaDatatype} rule (via
 `calculatePoolDelegatedStateForVoting`{.AgdaFunction}, see below) and in the
 `NEWEPOCH`{.AgdaDatatype} rule.

 ```agda
   stakeFromGADeposits